The Great Glen Way | |

 So it was that Bod and Colin reached the end of the road and the memorial several minutes before I did.
 I learnt from the information carved into the memorial that the commandos were formed in 1940 and trained in this area before embarking on their first missions against the Axis powers during WW2.
 The memorial was quite impressive, with its three stone commandos standing shoulder to shoulder, gazing resolutely across the wild rugged landscape.
 Perhaps more poignant were the little personal memorials, pictures, posies and hand-made crosses that were placed in memory of soldiers who had served in the commandos.
 Quite a few were casualties of recent hostilities in the Middle East and Afghanistan.
 It was a busy place, with people of all ages and nationalities present.
 I remember wishing, rather disrespectfully I suppose, that an ice-cream van was present.

 We chatted briefly to the Cinderella Sisters who, like us, were heading for Spean Bridge.
 We were a little unsure of where to go next so they pointed out the (rather obvious) path that ran alongside the A82 and so we set off for the last few miles, winding downwards steadily until the houses and shops of Spean Bridge hove into view.
 Our B&B was conveniently close to the high street (even if it was inconveniently distant from the Great Glen Way) and we were welcomed into an extremely well appointed house, scrupulously clean, and showing a certain flair for contemporary design in its guest rooms.
-I flopped onto the bed, suddenly aware that I had walked sixteen miles.
+I flopped onto the bed tired and achy and very aware that I had just walked sixteen miles.

 Spean a long day ....